rngcntr/setupwiki/docs/Miscellaneous/Dotfiles.md

     $ ln -s ~/.dotfiles/.gitconfig.local ~/.gitconfig.local
     ```

-3. Enter all of your personal settings into the .gitconfig.local file. **Make sure you never commit this file for privacy reasons.**
+3. Enter all of your personal settings into the .gitconfig.local file.

+!!! warning
+    Make sure you never commit this file for privacy reasons

 ### conky